goldfish1974/frank/README.md

 structure accurately represents a resource, but it does not allow for multiple resources to coexist side-by-side.
-Another tuple of uri pattern matching expressions could wrap a list of these method * handler tuples, but at this point I realized I would be better served by using real types and added an `HttpResource` type to ease the type burden.
+Another tuple of uri pattern matching expressions could wrap a list of these method * handler tuples, but at this point I realized I would be better served by using real types and added an `Resource` type to ease the type burden.

 HTTP resources expose an resource handler function at a given uri.
-In the common MVC-style frameworks, this would roughly correspond to a `Controller`.
+In the common MVC-style frameworks, this would roughly correspond to an `ApiController`.
 Resources should represent a single entity type, and it is important to note that a `Foo` is not the same entity type as a `Foo list`, which is where the typical MVC approach goes wrong.

 The ``405 Method Not Allowed`` function allows a resource to correctly respond to messages.
-Therefore, we extend the `HttpResource` with an `Invoke` method.
+Therefore, a `Resource` will respond with a `405` response when it does not respond to a method.
 Also note that the methods will always be looked up using the latest set.
 This could probably be memoized so as to save a bit of time, but it allows us to ensure that all available methods are reported.